 Run a patch verification scan after deployment

-Verifies deployed patches, scanning target(s) when the deployment process is complete.NOTE:
+Verifies deployed patches and scanning target(s) when the deployment process is complete.NOTE:

 - If the user chooses to reboot the computer after the deployment, the Patch Verification Scan occurs after the machine was restarted.